Grants, Bursaries & Prizes

 This Prize was founded in 1979 from funds provided by the Schools of Mathematics and Physics.
 George Green (1793-1841) was a self-taught mathematical physicist, a contemporary of Faraday, who lived and worked in Sneinton Mill, Nottingham.
 His work on electricity, magnetism and wave phenomena not only stimulated the development of classical physics in the 19th century, but was applied in 1949 by Professor R P Feynman to nuclear physics and the theory of elementary particles.

-The George Green Prize shall be awarded annually on the recommendation of the Heads of the Schools of Mathematical Sciences and Physics & Astronomy, to the most outstanding student(s) on the course for the BSc degree of Mathematical Physics.
+The George Green Prize shall be awarded annually on the recommendation of the Head of the School of Physics & Astronomy, to the most outstanding Mathemathical Physics student(s).

 The Salmon Prize and Salmon Project Prize